What is the process for matching fellows and startups?

 Fellows will complete the program on June 2021, but Hacker Fellows will not provide an additional compensation boost after May 2021.
 At that point, companies and fellows will determine the employment path moving forward.
 We hope that the employment arrangement continues between the two parties, but Hacker Fellows will provide no additional compensation boost after May 2021.

 What are the details of the compensation boost?

 Hacker Fellows are expected to receive a starting annualized salary of $60,000.
-To offset part of this cost, Invest Detroit / Hacker Fellows will pay participating start-up companies an annualized grant valued at $16,500.
-The participating start-up will pay the hired Hacker Fellow their full compensation directly and the Hacker Fellows program will provide a grant to the company on a monthly basis.
+To offset part of this cost, Invest Detroit / Hacker Fellows will pay participating startup companies an annualized grant valued at ~$15,000.
+The participating startup will pay the hired Hacker Fellow their full compensation directly and the Hacker Fellows program will provide a grant to the company on a monthly basis.

 In addition, Invest Detroit will cover all costs associated with the bootcamp plus cover fellows living expenses during the bootcamp.
-Living expenses associated with the bootcamp include room, board, parking and incidentals – valued at $2,000.
+Expenses associated with the bootcamp include room, board, parking, move-in bonus and incidentals – valued at ~$13,00.
 Companies will not be involved in the payments associated with the bootcamp training.
-In total, your hired Hacker Fellow will receive $18,500 in benefits.

 When will companies receive the compensation boost?
 When are companies expected to pay fellows?

 Companies will receive a monthly grant from Invest Detroit / Hacker Fellows fr June 2020 to May 2021.
 Companies are expected to pay fellows using their standardized payment schedule.